NewGenApps

 How to apply it

 Start by decomposing the job into roles, not tasks: what must be gathered, what must be decided, what must be acted upon, what must be checked.
 Give each role its own agent with a bounded scope and a named failure class.
 Define the contract between every pair of agents before writing the agents themselves — the schema is the interface.
 Put a hard time bound on every step.
 Add a verifier that reads the real result, never the performer's self-report, and that runs as a distinct step you cannot skip.
 Finally, instrument the outcome, not the heartbeat, so a stale or partial result raises an alarm rather than a clean summary.
-Built this way, a multi-agent system fails loudly and locally instead of quietly and globally — which is the whole point.
+Built this way, a multi-agent system fails loudly and locally instead of quietly and globally — which is the whole point of running agentic AI in production at all.